Angelmmiguel/angel.kiwi/en/blog/2024/10/upload-large-number-files-cloudflare-r2.md

 # How to Upload 7000 Files to Cloudflare R2

 Like S3, the first step to upload your files to Cloudflare R2 is to create a bucket.
 In Cloudflare, a bucket is a container for your files with a set of permissions, domains, and rules.
-However, I quickly hit a wall: the Cloudflare UI only allows you to upload 100 files at a time.
+I tried to upload my 7000 files over the UI, but I quickly hit a wall: the Cloudflare UI only allows you to upload 100 files at a time.

 Next, I explored [Wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/).
 While it offers the `r2 putObject` method for uploading files to your R2 bucket, I encountered two major issues: